-There’s no doubt that the world of trading has turned on its head over recent years.
+There’s no doubt that the world of trading has turned on its head in recent years.

 Now, it’s something that has opened up to the entire world.
-Those operating in the big cities are obviously at one end of the spectrum, but thanks to the likes of Metatrader 4 it has also opened up to the Average Joe sat at home.
+Those operating in the big cities are obviously at one end of the spectrum, but thanks to the likes of Metatrader 4 it has also opened up to the Average Joe sat at home in the midwest.

 Regardless of the group that you fall into there is one thing that remains the same; trade analysis.
-This is the thing that can make or break the typical trader and through today’s post we will take a look at some of the areas you should be looking into if you are serious about taking your trading career that little bit further.
+This is the thing that can make or break the typical trader and through today’s post, we will take a look at some of the areas you should be looking into if you are serious about taking your trading career a little bit further.

 The price of stocks

 Of course, all stocks are going to be priced differently.
 The point we are trying to make with this first consideration is how you choose the range of stocks you are going to be trading in.

 You will soon find that you are much stronger in some ranges than others.
 After a while, you will gauge if you perform better with trades in the region of $5, or if larger stocks in the $50/trade area are better for your strengths.